MADHUMOYSHAW/MACHINE-Learning-Classification/README.md

 We have a dataset which contains information about demographics (gender, age, region code type), Vehicles (Vehicle Age, Damage), Policy (Premium, sourcing channel) etc. related to a person who is interested in vehicle insurance.
 We have 381109 data points available.

 Feature Name	Type	Description

 id	(continous)	Unique identifier for the Customer.

 Age	(continous)	Age of the Customer.

-Gender	(dichotomous)	Gender of the Custome Driving_License	(dichotomous)	0 for customer not having DL, 1 for customer having DL.
+Gender	(dichotomous)	Gender of the Customer

+Driving_License	(dichotomous)	0 for customer not having DL, 1 for customer having DL.

 Region_Code	(nominal)	Unique code for the region of the customer.

 Previously_Insured	(dichotomous)	0 for customer not having vehicle insurance, 1 for customer having vehicle insurance.

 Vehicle_Age	(nominal)	Age of the vehicle.

 Vehicle_Damage	(dichotomous)	Customer got his/her vehicle damaged in the past.
 0 : Customer didn't get his/her vehicle damaged in the past.

 Annual_Premium	(continous)	The amount customer needs to pay as premium in the year.

 Policy_Sales_Channel	(nominal)	Anonymized Code for the channel of outreaching to the customer ie. Different Agents, Over Mail, Over Phone, In Person, etc.

 Vintage	(continous)	Number of Days, Customer has been associated with the company.

 Response (Dependent Feature)	(dichotomous)	1 for Customer is interested, 0 for Customer is not interested.